-The original vision of the founders was to build a cluster of five homes, each housing eight children and their houseparent’s.
+Our vision for the future is to eventually build a cluster of five or six homes on our twenty acre site with each housing six children and their full time houseparents.

 CCH works with multiple agencies to insure quality care while in our home.
 In an effort to meet the needs of these youth, many agencies participate in providing each child with the services they need to work through this transitional time in their life.